Atlantic white-sided dolphin: Description

 The Atlantic white-sided dolphin is a relatively small dolphin.
-At birth, calves measure just over a meter long; adult males grow to about 2.8 m, and females to about 2.5 m, weighing between 180–230 kg (400- 510 lb) once fully grown.
+At birth, calves measure just over a meter long; adult males grow to about 2.8 m, and females to about 2.5 m, weighing between 180 and 230 kg (400- 510 lb) once fully grown.
 Females reach sexual maturity between the ages of 6 and 12 years, and males between 7 and 11 years old.
 The gestation period is 11 months and lactation lasts for about 18 months — both typical figures for dolphins.
 Atlantic white-sided dolphins are known to live for at least 17 years.

-The key distinguishing feature is the dolphin's coloration—a white to pale-yellow patch is found behind the dorsal fin on both sides of the body.
-The white-sided dolphin's color variations are unique amongst the standard hues of white, grey, black and blue seen on other pelagic cetaceans.
-Their body's coloration is well-demarcated, with the chin, throat and belly being white; the flippers, dorsal fin and back are dark-grey to black (with the exception of the yellow patch), and there is a further white patch below the dorsal fin (lying above a lighter, grayish stripe running from the beak, above the eye, down to the tail stock).
+The key distinguishing feature is the dolphin's colouration—a white to pale-yellow patch is found behind the dorsal fin on both sides of the body.
+The white-sided dolphin's colour variations are unique amongst the standard hues of white, grey, black and blue seen on other pelagic cetaceans.
+Their body's colouration is well-demarcated, with the chin, throat and belly being white; the flippers, dorsal fin and back are dark-grey to black (with the exception of the yellow patch), and there is a further white patch below the dorsal fin (lying above a lighter, grayish stripe running from the beak, above the eye, down to the tail stock).

 Dolphin pod sizes vary by location, with groups averaging 60 in number having been seen close to the Newfoundland coastline, but somewhat smaller east of Iceland.
 From the analysis of the stomach contents of stranded animals, fishes, such as herring and mackerel, and squid appear to be the species' main prey.
 The Atlantic white-sided dolphin is fairly acrobatic, and keen to interact with boats; however, it is not as wildly gregarious as the white-beaked, bottlenose or common dolphins.